eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 ```

 3. Paste the JSON content into the `genesis.json` file.
-Replace the `EOS_PUB_DEV_KEY` with the public key you created in  *1.2 Create Development Wallet*.
+Replace the `EOS_PUB_DEV_KEY` with the public key you created in  [1.2.
+Create a Development Wallet](#12-create-a-development-wallet).

-1. Save and exit the text editor:
+4. Save and exit the text editor:

 ```shell
 [CTRL]+X